JasonXuDeveloper/Nino.Docs/src/en/doc/start.md

 We recommend running the `Nino.Unity` sample project from GitHub first to learn how to use Nino in Unity, it also includes a set of unit tests (via `TestRunner`)
 :::

-1. `Nino` can be installed in Unity via the Unity Package Manager (`UPM`), please refer to [this link](https://openupm.com/packages/com.jasonxudeveloper.nino/#modal-manualinstallation) for more information
+`Nino` can be installed in Unity via the Unity Package Manager (`UPM`), please refer to [this link](https://openupm.com/packages/com.jasonxudeveloper.nino/#modal-manualinstallation) for more information

-::: warning
+::: info

 By default, Unity 2022.3 or higher should have `Microsoft.CodeAnalysis` installed, if not, please install it manually